docker/docs/ee/ucp/admin/configure/join-nodes/join-linux-nodes-to-cluster.md

 ## Join a node to the cluster

-You can join Windows Server 2016, IBM z System, and Linux nodes to the cluster, but only Linux nodes can be managers.
+You can join Windows Server and Linux nodes to the cluster, but only Linux nodes can be managers.

 To join nodes to the cluster, go to the UCP web interface and navigate to the